 B. Adoption and Child-Rearing Leave:

-1. For purpose of adoption and/or child-rearing, a teacher aide, substitute or secretary shall be granted an extended leave of absence without pay.
+1. For purpose of adoption and/or child-rearing, teachers shall be granted an extended leave of absence without pay.

 2. Child-rearing leave under this section is defined to mean a voluntary absence from active employment for the purpose of child care commencing after the birth of a child or after the end of a pregnancy-related disability or on the approximate date of obtaining legal guardianship of an adopted child.

 3. A teacher who anticipates taking a leave under this section shall notify the Superintendent, in writing, of the anticipated commencement date of such leave as soon as the teacher knows of it.

 4. A..
 The Board reserves the right to regulate commencement and within one month of teacher=s request to return to work, termination dates of leaves for these purposes in order to preserve educational continuity.

 Informational: The Association requested the clarification so that a teacher could not be held back from returning to work for months.
 This clarifies the good will intention of the Association and Board to return a teacher from a medical leave within a reasonable period of time, for example at the beginning of the next month.
 For 2004-2007